flow-state-15/NotDiscord/README.md

 ### Create Channel

-If you own the server, you can create a channel with Create Channel button above all current channels list.
+If you own the server, you can create a channel with the + button to the right of the Text Channel text.

 ### Send Message